olinrobotics/hiro/about.md

     weight: 3

 ---
-Human Interactions Robotics Laboratory at Olin College specializes in innovative research to support human-robot interaction research.
+Human Interactions Robotics Laboratory at Olin College specializes in innovative research to support the human-robot interaction field.
 We are interested in advancing research in areas that are pressing and relevant to path planning, perception as well as AI/ML and regularly develop new collaborative projects to accomplish this goal.

 Students in the Olin Robotics Lab can get access to cutting edge technologies to further their learning endeavours.